icudev/discord-backup-bot/README.md

 ## FAQ
 > Why is the bot not doing anything when loading a backup?

-Make sure that the bot role is above every other and has the following permissions:
+Make sure that the bot role is above every other and has the following permission:
-* Manage Roles
-* Manage Channels
+* Administrator

 If that doesn't help it could be because your bot got ratelimited.
 This happens when you load a lot of backups in a short amount of time.
 In that case you just have to wait.